Core¶

 -

-) –Number of retries that will be attempted when reconnecting or doing queries, by default 3
+(max_retries¶int, default:8) –Number of retries that will be attempted when doing queries.
+Will be used in

 If this is set toTrue, the user will need to manually call the reconnect() method when they want to connect to the server.